PhilLaboratory/Egocentric-Ignorance-Materials/README.md

-# What you don't know matters: Knowledge and ignorance states impact healthy adults' theory of mind
+# We focus on what others know when reasoning from positions of ignorance

 ## General Information
-This repository hosts all materials, scripts, and figures for "What you don't know matters: Knowledge and ignorance states impact healthy adults' theory of mind."
+This repository hosts all materials, scripts, and figures for "We focus on what others know when reasoning from positions of ignorance."

 ## Repository structure
 ```